athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 ## A Pseudoclassical Pattern

-The reason all of your Reagent components become `class components` is because at some point they are all going to pass through a Reagent function called [create-class](https://github.com/reagent-project/reagent/blob/88e9833be9c3135548d760286ffd84d88a0a0489/src/reagent/impl/component.cljs#L289).
-But again, this is not really all that interesting.
-The part that _is_ interesting to me is _how_ `create-class` transforms a Reagent component into a React class component.
+The reason all of your Reagent components become `class components` is because all of the code you pass to Reagent is run through an internal Reagent function called [create-class](https://github.com/reagent-project/reagent/blob/88e9833be9c3135548d760286ffd84d88a0a0489/src/reagent/impl/component.cljs#L289).
+The interesting part of this is _how_ `create-class` uses JavaScript mechanics to transform the Reagent component you wrote into something that is recognized as a React class component.

 There are two ways we can explore this.
 The first is by looking into the implementation details of `create-class` and breaking it into its essential pieces.
 The second is to not look at the implementation details of `create-class` just yet and learn a little more about JavaScript "classes".
 Let's opt for the latter and begin this teachable moment with a little bit of JavaScript class history.